Call

 Notify us if you:

-• Cancel if you have experience a reaction to contrast media
+• If you have experienced a reaction to contrast media

 • Are pregnant or suspect you might be